LAKSHMIPATHI-PATHAGUNTA/Movie-ticket-booking/README.md

 Creating and managing APIs using Express.
 Working with MongoDB to store and manipulate data.
-Linking front-end and back-end through Axios and React hooks.
 Handling logic for booking systems, such as prioritizing seat allocation in a coach and handling real-time updates.
 By working on this, I’m improving my ability to design scalable systems and learning how to manage client-server interactions effectively.